 - We are a caring customer willing to work closely with those it employs and its contractors.
 It promotes ethical, environmentally sound, non-discriminatory approaches that benefit its area and all those who work and live in it with a view to their wealth, health and safety.

 As part of the governments commitment to greater transparency, we have to make information on procurement more visible.
-With effect from the 1st February 2011, the following clause will be included in the terms and conditions for all our procurement exercises:

 What does this mean for suppliers?